Tangail District: River system

 Salimabad channel and then at last by Porabari channel.

 A part of the eastern boundary of the district runs close to the Banar river.
 The river Bangshi flows almost down the middle of the district, branching out from the old Brahmaputra to the north from near Jamalpur.
 Bangshi falls into Dhaleswari near Savar, in Dhaka district.
-The Bangshi forms a natural barrier to the Madhupur Jungle on the Tangail side, all the way from Madhupur to Mirzapur.
+The Bangshi forms a natural barrier to the Madhupur Jungle on the Tangail side, all the way from Madhupur to Mirzapur Upazila.
 It is only fordable at two or three places near Basail on its way to river Meghna.
 Dhaleswari itself, however, takes out from the Jamuna from inside Tangail district.

 Among other important rivers of the district, Lohajang is worth mentioning.
 It flows past the district headquarters of Tangail and is almost dead at present (in moribund condition).
 Other rivers are Khiru, Nanglai Nadi, Atai, Elengjani, Fatikjani, Bairan and Jhinai.
 The old Brahmaputra's most important offshoot is the Jhinai; striking off near Jamalpur it rejoins the Jamuna north of Sarishabari, while another branch flows past Gopalpur.
 Now these subsystems of rivers, viz Bangshi and Banar, and the Lohajang, Khiru, Nangtai Nadi, Atia and Jhinai are dying out because of the shift of the old Brahmaputra river from its former channel to the present Jamuna channel.